 Published by Claudius Verlag, the pocket-sized book is available in both English and German.
 It is small in stature but, like the words it contains, planet-sized in vision.

-Buy your copy of Less Meat, Less Heat here
+Buy your copy of Less Meat, Less Heat in English here and in German here